 Derek Richardson

 Derek is a sociology Ph.D. candidate at Indiana University-Bloomington.
 His research areas lie at the intersection of global health, international development, and organizations, with a regional focus on Cambodia and Southeast Asia.
-He is particularly interested in how international NGOs and intergovernmental organizations deliver healthcare to developing countries, how colonial/postcolonial relations affect inequalities between countries, and how Western ideas about health and medicine are interpreted in aid-receiving countries.
+He is particularly interested in how international NGOs and intergovernmental organizations deliver health care to developing countries, how colonial/postcolonial relations affect inequalities between countries, and how Western ideas about health and medicine are interpreted in aid-receiving countries.

 Previously, Derek studied INGOs in Cambodia and their relationships with the state, donors, and local partners.
 He coauthored an article on this topic with Dr. Mary-Collier Wilks and Dr. Jennifer Bair, which was published in Sociology of Development in March 2021 (https://doi.org/10.1525/sod.2021.7.1.1).